afojonny/testrepo/README.md

 # testrepo

-This is a first test-run of repository
-Here, i learn to commit
+It's a markdown file in this repository